Alan Arkin: Career

+1956–1969

+He started his career in the 1950s as a singer and guitarist in the folk group, The Tarriers.
+They had two hits in 1956–7: "Cindy, Oh Cindy" and "Day-O (The Banana Boat Song)".
+They performed the latter in the 1957 musical movie, Calypso Heat Wave, and sang "Choucoune" in this too.
+Arkin went on to sing with another folk group, The Baby Sitters.
 Arkin was an early member of the Second City comedy troupe in the 1960s.
-In 1957 he made his feature film acting debut in a small role the musical film Calypso Heat Wave.
-In the early sixties he appeared in episodes of East Side/West Side (1964), and ABC Stage 67 (1966).
+In 1957, he made his feature film acting debut in a small role in the musical Calypso Heat Wave.
+In the early sixties, he appeared in episodes of East Side/West Side (1964) and ABC Stage 67 (1966).
 He also made his Broadway debut as a performer in From the Second City at the Royale Theatre in 1961.

-He starred in 1963 on Broadway as David Kolowitz in Joseph Stein's comedic play Enter Laughing.
-Critic Howard Taubman of The New York Times gave the play a mixed review but praised Arkin's performance, describing it as "a choice specimen of a shrewd actor ribbing his profession".
-For his performance he received the Tony Award for Best Featured Actor in a Play, and a Theatre World Award.
-The following year he returned to Broadway starring as Harry Berlin in Luv directed by Mike Nichols.
+Arkin starred in 1963 on Broadway as David Kolowitz in Joseph Stein's comedic play Enter Laughing.
+Critic Howard Taubman of The New York Times gave the play a mixed review but praised Arkin's performance, describing it as "a choice specimen of a shrewd actor ribbing his profession."
+For his performance, he received the Tony Award for Best Featured Actor in a Play, and a Theatre World Award.
+The following year, he returned to Broadway starring as Harry Berlin in Luv directed by Mike Nichols.
 Arkin starred opposite Eli Wallach and Anne Jackson.